cmargieson/website/blog/2024-12-19-marine-radios/index.md

 Example message:

-> Mayday Illision.
+> Mayday Illusion.
 Three nautical miles East of Barrenjoey.
 Sinking.
 Three people on board.
 EPIRB activated.
 Over.

+## Digital Selective Calling

+What information is sent in a DSC call?
+What is the format of MMSI numbers?
+Connecting GPS to DSC
+What to do on receiving an alert?

+## Emergency Position-indicating Radio-beacons

+How long should the 406 MHz EPIRB be capable of transmitting?
+What signal is transmitted by a 406 MHz EPIRB?
+When may an activated EPIRB be switched off?
+How can an EPIRB be tested?
+Accidental activations

+What type of orbit is used by the CASPAS-SARSAT LEO satellites?
+What type of orbit is used by the CASPAS-SARSAT GEO satellites?
+What is the viewing footprint of the CASPAS-SARSAT satellites?
+Duration of orbits

+## Search and Rescue Transponders

+---

+Batteries:
+What voltage of two batteries in series/parallel?

+General:
+Purpose of radio (broadcast) vs EPIRB?
+SIMPLEX vs DUPLEX historical for telephone calls Repeater stations